 Clearly the complex and dynamic nature of language and our understanding of it create an intriguing field of study today that challenges old conventions and poses new ones.
 Many of the same questions from the past, need to be explored through the latest models and research.
 How is language acquired?
 Is there a critical age to learn a language?
 What is the most effective way to teach L2?
 What is the role of L1 in learning L2?
 How effective is corrective feedback in assisting language learners?
 How can we protect linguistic diversity in sustainable development?

-With the theme Building a Global Community of Leaders, SLATE 2018 is a wonderful opportunity to share research, insights and techniques, and form professional networks in this burgeoning field of linguistics and teacher education.
+With the theme Effective Language Learning, G-SLATE 2019 is a wonderful opportunity to share research, insights and techniques, and form professional networks in this burgeoning field of linguistics and teacher education.

 - Applied Linguistics

 - Culture and Language

 - Teacher Education

 - Testing and Evaluation

 - Abstracts must be less than 250 words in English and sent via the online system.

 - Submissions should include a university or institution personal email address.

 - The lingua franca of submissions, papers and presentations is English.